 - Available only for Samsung devices

 Google Pay, formerly Android Pay, is an app by Google designed specifically for mobile payment services.
-You can use it to pay for purchases, receive payments, split bills and even send money to family members and friends.
+You can use it to pay for purchases, receive payments, split bills, fill out Google Chrome forms automatically and even send money to family members and friends.

 Like Samsung Pay, this mobile wallet lets you store your credit and debit cards as well as loyalty and membership cards.
 You can make in-store purchases by connecting your PayPal account to Google Pay.
-The app is compatible with iPhones that run on iOS 9 or later and select smartwatches.
+The app is compatible with Android phones and iPhones that run iOS 12.0 or later, as well as select smartwatches.

 What Google Pay Offers

-Google Pay wallet has an excellent user interface that makes it easy for the users to see all their bonuses, deposits, and gift vouchers.
-Google’s decision to allow Google Pay payments for transportation services in the U.S. and Europe has popularized this platform more than ever.
+The Google Pay wallet has an excellent user interface that makes it easy for users to see all their bonuses, deposits and gift vouchers.
+Google’s decision to allow Google Pay to store transportation passes for travel in the U.S. and Europe has popularized this platform more than ever.

 Other security features include fingerprint scanning and facial recognition.
 These security features make it almost impossible for hackers and other third parties from gaining access to your private financial data.